Our Specialty is Handcrafted Turquoise Jewelry

 Links: Orvil Jack - The Big Story | LimeTurquoise.com

-The Pauite turquoise mine shares a mountain with the Godber/Burnham/Drycreek mine in central Nevada.
+The Pauite Turquoise Mine shares a mountain with the Godber/Burnham/Drycreek mine in central Nevada.
 While claims at the Pauite site date back to 1974, the mine has been actively productive since 1992.
-The Pauite mine produces limited quantities of high-grade spider-web turquoise.
+The Pauite Nevada Turquoise Mine produces limited quantities of high-grade spider-web turquoise.
 It has a wide graduation of blue tone, from light to dark, with web or matrix in colors of black, orange, brown, and red.
-It is hard turquoise and some of the finest we have ever seen.
-Recently the miner (Tony Cotner) let us view some samples of his AAA+ high-grade, and it was breath taking, I would have to say it rivals Lander Blue.
+Highgrade Paiute Turquoise is hard turquoise and some of the finest we have ever seen.
+Recently the miner (Tony Cotner) let us view some samples of his AAA+ high-grade, and it was breath taking, I would have to say it rivals Lander Blue Turquoise.
+The highest grade of natural Paiute Turquoise is deep blue, glassy and features black spiderweb.
+The very highest grade of Paiute Turquoise is almost semi translucent.

-Papoose is one of Nevada's well-known smaller Turquoise mines.
+The old Papoose Turquoise Mine was one of Nevada's most well-known smaller Turquoise mines.
 This mine is located in the western part of Nevada and produced a small amount of beautiful blue green turquoise with a brownish matrix.
-This mine also produced nugget cabs such as the one displayed.
+The Papoose Turquoise mine also produced nugget cabs.
 This mine was worked a short time and did not have a very large deposite of Turquoise.
-This turquoise has been featured in many old pawn turquoise jewelry pieces.
+Papoose turquoise has been featured in many old pawn turquoise jewelry pieces.
+You can also see good examples of Papoose Turquoise in some of the old Turquoise books and Arizona Highways magazines.

 Pixie Lime Green Turquoise Mine